Social Communication Pathway

 The following websites provide simple activities and games that you can carry out with your child to develop their speech, language and communication skills:

-You can visit your local children’s centre, which provides a range of groups that are aimed at supporting parents to develop their child’s communication skills.
-Families can find out about Play and Communication services at their local children’s centre: www.lbbd.gov.uk/childrenscentres
+You can also visit your local Family Hub, which provides a range of groups that are aimed at supporting parents/carers to develop their child’s communication skills.
+There are specific groups aimed at supporting communication development, including, Peep-A-Boo (for children aged 0-18 months) and Peep Play and Talk sessions (for children aged 18months-4years).
+Families can find out what’s on at their local Family Hub at: https://startforlife.lbbd.gov.uk/family-hubs-activities-timetable/

 School Age Communication